Back Specialist in Munich: What to do about Back Pain?

 Muscle tension is often the cause if the back pain is only mild.
 Heat helps to soothe this so that the muscles are able to relax again.
 In more persistent cases, pain therapy can be a sensible treatment measure to restore mobility to normal, thereby avoiding relieving postures.

 In the event of severe or acute back pain, we use image intensifier-guided injections to achieve fast pain relief.
-To do this we inject a pain-inhibiting and, if required, anti-inflammatory medication directly into the affected area.
+To do this, we inject a pain-inhibiting and, if required, anti-inflammatory medication directly into the affected area.
 This mostly enables us to achieve rapid pain relief using lower quantities of medication and avoiding a costly and stressful operation.

-Your advantage with us: customised treatment concept
+Your advantage with us: customized treatment concept

 You enjoy several advantages in our four medical care centres: As an interdisciplinary centre of excellence, we consider patients holistically and not only from the perspective of the respective medical discipline.
 Our doctors work together on an interdisciplinary basis and undergo continual further training at an international level, in order to offer you the best possible state-of-the-art treatment.
 We also spare you unnecessary follow-up appointments because all the examinations you need will normally be carried out on the same day at our premises.
 This means that you receive a treatment concept tailored to your needs as fast as possible.
 By the way, we also regard an operation as the very last resort and only contemplate this if conservative or minimally-invasive measures do not bring any relief.